 Conclusion: Use 200 kHz for Mapping

-EcoSound and Insight Genesis mapping algorithms were developed and optimized for the 200 kHz frequency.
+EcoSound and Genesis mapping algorithms were developed and optimized for the 200 kHz frequency.
 Over plant-free bottoms, both 200 kHz and High Chirp should perform similarly and precisely map the sediment-open water interface.
 However, in bottoms dominated by submerged vegetation, the 200 kHz frequency will produce the best depth declarations and clearest delineation of the vegetation-sediment interface.